WCT 2024 Speaker Gallery

 Watch what Paul has to say about WCT 2025

-Paul has completed a Masters in Management with the University of Liverpool and his dissertation focused on the factors that enable nursing staff to raise concerns in their workplace.
+Paul's academic achievements include a Master’s in Management from the University of Liverpool, where his dissertation explored the factors that enable nursing staff to voice concerns in the workplace.

 Clare Anvar